Tasmania Football Club

-The Tasmania Football Club, nicknamed the Devils, is a professional Australian rules football club expected to compete in the Australian Football League (AFL) from the 2028 season and the AFL Women's (AFLW) from the 2027 season.
+The Tasmania Football Club, nicknamed the Devils, is a professional Australian rules football club expected to compete in the Australian Football League (AFL) and the AFL Women's (AFLW) from the 2028 season.
 The club is based in Tasmania and will play home matches in Hobart and Launceston, the two largest cities in the state.
-Both York Park in Launceston and Bellerive Oval in Hobart will host games initially, with the Hobart-based matches moving to a proposed Macquarie Point Stadium in 2029.
+Both York Park in Launceston and Bellerive Oval in Hobart will host games initially, with Hobart-based matches moving to the yet-to-be-built Macquarie Point Stadium in 2031.

 In May 2023, Tasmania secured an AFL licence following a unanimous vote of AFL club presidents.
-The club will first compete in the Victorian Football League (VFL) and the VFL Women's (VFLW), starting in 2026.
+The club commenced playing in the Victorian Football League (VFL) and the VFL Women's (VFLW) in 2026.

 History

 Tasmania has been a stronghold of Australian rules football since the 1860s.
 Pictured is the Tasmanian state side that defeated Western Australia at the 1911 Adelaide Carnival.

 Successful bid and founding

 Australian rules football has been played in Tasmania since the 1860s and has long been the state's most popular spectator sport.
 A 2018 study of Internet traffic showed 79% of Tasmanians (424,459) were interested in it, the highest rate in the country, which was, according to Roy Morgan, a figure higher than the number of supporters of around half of existing AFL clubs.